magicmouse/beads-examples/Example - Pathfinder/README.md

 ![snake example](http://beadslang.com/apps/pathfinder/pathfinder.gif)

-This was done as an example to compare Python programs with Beads.
-They are close in length, but the Beads version has no external dependencies, and is a little nicer at resizing the screen.

 This version was done naive HTML drawing, you can speed it up considerably by switching to canvas drawing.

+This program was inspired by the Python version from codeNULL on [YouTube](https://www.youtube.com/watch?v=3yUPeIayvfU&feature=youtu.be)